transducens/demint/README.md

 # Download audio from YouTube (optional)

-The project is meant to use already recorded videos with some videocall platform but optionally you can download videos from YouTube with these commands.
+The project is designed to work with pre-recorded videos from a video call platform.
+Alternatively, you can download videos from YouTube using the following commands.

 <details>
 <summary>